How Did I Reduce Waste Through Zero Waste Living?

 DIY Natural Cleaners

-One of the easiest and most cost-effective ways to live sustainably is by making your own natural cleaners.
+One of the easiest and most cost-effective ways to live sustainably is by making your natural cleaners.
 While the cleaning aisles in supermarkets are full of chemical-laden products that often come in single-use plastic containers, DIY natural cleaners can be made with simple household ingredients like vinegar, lemon, and baking soda.

-Another really great way to make your DIY natural cleaners is to make bio-enzymes.
+Another great way to make your DIY natural cleaners is to make bio-enzymes.
 They are made from orange and lemon peels are a powerful, eco-friendly solution for both cleaning and gardening.

 These natural enzymes are produced by fermenting citrus peels with sugar and water, creating a versatile liquid that can be used as a non-toxic, DIY cleaner.
 It’s perfect for disinfecting surfaces, cutting through grease, and eliminating odors.

 Beyond household cleaning, bioenzymes also serve as a fantastic soil enhancer and natural pesticide.
-When diluted and added to your garden, they improve soil health, promote plant growth, and help keep pests at bay—all while being gentle on the environment.
+When diluted and added to your garden, they improve soil health, promote plant growth, and help keep pests at bay, all while being gentle on the environment.

 Tangie Dish Soap